MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/iommu-dma-remapping.md

 ### Exclusive Access

 IOMMU domain attach and detach is extremely fast, but is nonetheless not currently atomic.
-This means that a transaction issued over PCIe isn't guaranteed to be translated correctly while swapping to an IOMMU domain with different mappings.
+This condition means that a transaction issued over PCIe isn't guaranteed to be translated correctly while swapping to an IOMMU domain with different mappings.

 To handle this situation, starting in Windows 10 version 1803 (WDDM 2.4), a KMD must implement the following DDI pair for *Dxgkrnl* to call: